 The forestry collection is a mixture of material comprising books, periodicals and grey literature.
-The total collection is about 200,000 items.
+The total collection is over 200,000 items.
 Most of the material is donated either by CABI or from forestry organizations from all over the world.
 Literature is collected in a wide variety of languages and all abstracted material is kept permanently.

 Not all titles are catalogued on OLIS, Oxford's online computer catalogue, but with the aid of handlists and online databases material can be located.

 A brief overview of the forestry library collections can be found in the history of forestry at Oxford, 1905-2005 - a set of five posters prepared by Roger Mills, Oxford Forest Information Manager 1981-2010, for the conference 'Frontiers in Forest Information : a centenary conference' held at St Anne's College Oxford, in December 2005.

 A more detailed history of forestry at the University can be found in the following paper -

 Burley, J. et al. (2009) Witness to History: A History of Forestry at Oxford University.
 British Scholar, v.1(2), pp. 236-61

 The Weston Library houses the Bodleian Libraries Special Collections including material from Commonwealth and African Collections previously held at the Rhodes House Library.
 This collection contains material relating to the history of British colonial administration, including forestry.
 The collections can be read in the Charles Wendell David Reading Room.